filiptronicek/blog/_posts/2020-10-17-cloud-storage.md

 ![Pricing of Google One](https://trnck.dev/0:/img/070e37e5-2901-4942-a267-c35f3e77fee8.png)

-I will be posting a tutorial of how to do this later, but if you cannot wait, look at the [docs](https://github.com/alx-xlx/goindex).
+I will be posting a tutorial on how to do this later, but if you cannot wait, look at the [docs](https://github.com/alx-xlx/goindex).

 Until then, see ya!